thierrydjoumessi/thierrydjoumessi.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-René Thierry is currently a PhD student at the IMT School for Advanced study in Lucca, Italy.
+René Thierry is currently a researcher at the IMT School for Advanced study in Lucca, Italy.
 René is working on the mechanics and electrophysiology of soft tissues and is attempting to set up a digital twin of biological organs in order to bridge the gap between medicine, biophysics and bioengineering.
 Finite element modelling, multi-scale modelling and multiphysics are the most important interdependent ingredients in this process.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.